tableau/connector-plugin-sdk/docs/example.md

 ## ![6]({{ site.baseurl }}/assets/pce-6.png) Connection Matcher

-(Optional) This script defines how connections are matched.
+This script is optional, and defines how connections are matched.
-In most cases, the default behavior works, so you don't have to include the <span style= "font-family: courier new">connection-matcher</span> section in your \*.tdr file.
+In most cases, the default behavior works, so you don't have to include the <span style= "font-family: courier new">connection-matcher</span> section in your TDR file.

 ## ![7]({{ site.baseurl }}/assets/pce-7.png) Connection Normalizer

 The component defines what makes up a unique connection.
-This can be implemented in JavaScript or directly in the xml.
-Writing the required attributes list in the xml is more performant, and is recommended for most connectors.
+This can be implemented in JavaScript or directly in the XML file.
+Writing the required attributes list in XML is more performant, and is recommended for most connectors.

 ```
 <required-attributes>